griffithlab/civic-docs/docs/model/variants.rst

 ========

 Variants are a user-defined genomic alteration related to a specific clinical outcome.
-New Variants are created by the addition of a new Evidence Item associated with the Variant.
+New Variants are created by the addition of a new Evidence Item for a Molecular Profile that includes the Variant.

 .. toctree::
    :maxdepth: 2